 - Host Default gateway– Host default gateway used to Identifies the local gateway to reach other networks.

-Understanding of the subnet mask is very important to determine the network portion and host portion of the IP address.
+Understanding the subnet mask is very important to determine the network portion and host portion of the IP address.
 The network address represents all the devices on the same network.